-- Recommending daily 81 mg aspirin for women at elevated risk of developing preeclampsia starting at 12 to 28 weeks of pregnancy.2 - Close surveillance of blood pressure in pregnancy through in-office and routine monitoring. - · Decreasing stress.
+- Recommending daily 81 mg aspirin for women at high risk of developing preeclampsia starting at 12 to 28 weeks of pregnancy. - Close surveillance of blood pressure in pregnancy through in-office and routine monitoring. - Decreasing stress.

-The United States Preventive Services Task Force3 recommends aspirin for those who are pregnant and have one or more of the following high-risk conditions:
+The United States Preventive Services Task Force recommends aspirin for those who are pregnant and have one or more of the following high-risk conditions:

-- · Prior pregnancy with preeclampsia
+- Prior pregnancy with preeclampsia

 - Multifetal gestation

 - Diabetes

 - Hypertension

-- Renal disease

-- Autoimmune disease (for example, lupus and antiphospholipid syndrome)
+- Renal disease - Autoimmune disease (for examplee, lupus and antiphospholipid syndrome)

-The United States Preventive Services Task Force is an independent organization that offers health information that you may find helpful.
+The United States Preventive Services Task Force is an independent organization that offers health information that members may find helpful.

-- "Low-Dose Aspirin Use During Pregnancy."
+- 1 Low-dose aspirin use during pregnancy.
 ACOG Committee Opinion No. 743.
 American College of Obstetricians and Gynecologists.
-Obstet Gynecol, 2018;132:e44-52. https://www.acog.org/clinical/clinical-guidance/committee-opinion/articles/2018/07/low-dose-aspirin-use-during-pregnancy.
-(Accessed July 2029, 2024). - "Final Update Summary: Low-Dose Aspirin Use for the Prevention of Morbidity and Mortality from Preeclampsia: Preventive Medication."
-U.S. Preventive Services Task Force. https://www.uspreventiveservicestaskforce.org/uspstf/recommendation/low-dose-aspirin-use-for-the-prevention-of-morbidity-and-mortality-from-preeclampsia-preventive-medication.
-(Accessed July 2029, 2024).
+Obstet Gynecol 2018;132:e44-52. - 2 Final Update Summary: Low-Dose Aspirin Use for the Prevention of Morbidity and Mortality From Preeclampsia: Preventive Medication.
+U.S. Preventive Services Task Force.
+September 2021.

-Substance use and screening in pregnancy:
+Substance use and screening in pregnancy

-- As our nation struggles to deal with the serious health risks posed by the opioid epidemic, Wellpoint recognizes your role at the front lines of defense and supports you.
-Pregnancy offers an opportunity to break patterns of unhealthy behaviors.
-As an OB provider, you have a unique opportunity to help break the pattern of opioid misuse and, thus, avoid negative health consequences for both mother and baby. - Screening, brief intervention, and referral to treatment (SBIRT) is recommended as part of the prenatal interview.
+As our nation struggles to deal with the serious health risks posed by the opioid epidemic, Wellpoint recognizes your role at the front lines of defense and supports you.
+Pregnancy offers women an opportunity to break patterns of unhealthy behaviors.
+As an OB provider, you have a unique opportunity to help break the pattern of opioid misuse and, thus, avoid negative health consequences for both mother and baby.

+Screening, Brief Intervention, and Referral to Treatment (SBIRT) is recommended as part of the prenatal interview.
 A short screening done as part of the patient history intake has been shown to accurately identify substance use and at-risk patients.
 Those who screen positive should be immediately engaged in a brief conversation that may or may not identify a need for treatment, and a referral should be made as appropriate.
-Contact the health plan to make a referral for OB case management: - Evidence-based screening tools can be found on the Substance Abuse and Mental Health Services Administration (SAMHSA) website at samhsa.gov/sbirt. - SBIRT is a covered benefit for Wellpoint Members. - The key to success in helping patients break the pattern of opioid misuse is the availability of and access to treatment.
-While OB providers can with appropriate training and certification prescribe treatment for opioid dependence, Wellpoint understands you may not be comfortable providing this type of specialized care.
-To find treatment in your area, use the SAMHSA treatment locator tool at findtreatment.samhsa.gov or call the SAMHSA National Helpline at 800-662-HELP (4357)/TDD: 800-487-4889.
+Contact the health plan to make a referral for OB case management.

+Evidence-based screening tools can be found on the Substance Abuse and Mental Health Services Administration (SAMHSA) website at samhsa.gov/sbirt.
+The Substance Abuse and Mental Health Services Administration is an independent organization that offers health information that members may find helpful.

+SBIRT is a covered benefit for members.